 Fitting Styles: RIC, BTE, ITE

 5 Year Warranty Included.
-Rechargeable at no extra charge.Phonak Marvel Full Range
+Rechargeable version is an additional £50 per aid.Phonak Marvel Full Range

 This hearing aid has a Channelfree system, which means it is the best core technology for this price point.